SAP-archive/teched2019-cloud-cf-product-list/README.md

 :three: **Secure your application and push it into the cloud**

-Secure the Product List application, configure the OAuth 2.0 Client Credentials Grant (service to service communication) and the OAuth 2.0 Authorization Code Grant (human to service communication).
+Secure the Product List application.

 [Start the Exercise](/exercises/09_secure/README.md)